How to Learn Front End Development

-User Experience design, on the other hand, is concerned with the whole experience a user has on a website.
-UX designers analyze and research a product to determine any points at which users may be confused.
-They’ll then figure out how these problems can be addressed so that users have a seamless experience when they use a website.
+UX design, on the other hand, is concerned with the whole experience a user has on a website.
+User experience designers analyze and research a product to determine any points that may confuse users.
+They then figure out how these problems can be addressed so that users have a seamless experience when they use a website.

-Nowadays, people use mobile phones, tablets, and monitors in a range of sizes to view a website.
+People use mobile phones, tablets, and monitors which come in varying screen sizes.
 This is where responsive design comes in.
 Responsive design is concerned with building a website that renders effectively on a range of different devices.

-This involves understanding the different types of devices on which a user can view a site and designing and developing unique experiences for people on those devices.
+This involves understanding the different types of devices on which a user can view a site.
+Front end developers should be able to design and develop unique experiences for users of these devices.
 After all, showing the desktop version of a site on a mobile device may work but it’s not exactly elegant.

-As a front end web developer, you’ll probably use APIs on a day-to-day basis as a way to access data that you will display on the front end.
+As a front end developer, you’ll probably use APIs daily to access data for front end display.

 No matter what type of coder you are, you need to have some debugging skills.
 After all, no developer writes perfect code every time.
 There are almost always mistakes that need to be corrected before a site is launched.